Pete Murray (Australian singer-songwriter): 2020–2022: The Night and Before I Go

 On 26 June 2020, Murray released "Found My Place", his first single since Camacho.
 It was the lead single from his EP The Night, which was released on 5 March 2021.
 The EP also featured the singles "If We Never Dance Again" and "Waiting for This Love".
-On 17 September 2021, Pete released "Hold Me Steady", the first single from the follow up EP, Before I Go, released on 1 April 2022.
+On 17 September 2021, Pete released "Hold Me Steady", the first single from the follow-up EP, Before I Go, released on 1 April 2022.

 2023: Best Of

-In February 2023, Murray announced the forthcoming release of Best Of and 2023 Greatest Hits Tour, commencing in July.
+In February 2023, Murray announced the release of Best of Pete Murray.
+The album was released in May 2023 with a Greatest Hits Tour, commencing in July.

+In 2023, Murray was unmasked as "Tiny" on the fifth season of Network 10's The Masked Singer Australia.
+He was unmasked on the sixth episode after his third performance.

+In March 2025, Murray announced a 55-day Australian tour.
+In August 2025, Murray announced his seventh album Longing will be released in October 2025.

 Personal life

-Murray married Amanda Coutts on 7 October 2006 in Eureka, New South Wales.
+Murray married Amanda Coutts on 7 October 2006 in the New South Wales town of Eureka.
 In July 2009, Murray and Coutts had separated and shared custody of their two children.
 Coutts worked as a designer and renovated a set of stables into a home.

 In 2016 he married his partner of four years Mira Eady.
+He resides in Byron Bay.